Got 99 problems and your scalp is one?

 You can eat your way to a healthier scalp with a diet full of vitamins that will nourish your body.
 Healthy foods like salmon, eggs, spinach, and orange juice contain the vitamins, iron and Omega 3 fatty oils you need.
 Brunch anyone?

-3. Check your hair care products.
+3. Invest in your hair care products.

 4. Avoid product build-up